amplication/docs/docs/how-to/service-catalog.md

 - Drag columns left or right to reorder them
 - Resize columns by dragging their edges
-- Show/hide columns using the filter feature
+- Show/hide columns by clicking on the filter icon next to search

 ### Sorting